About Dorset Foodie Feed

-Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers and foodie bloggers to visit as many food and drink establishments and try as many products made across Dorset as possible.
-We then turn our visits into positive and helpful reviews and recipes.
+Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers and foodie bloggers to visit as many food and drink establishments and try as many products across Dorset as possible.

 History of Dorset Foodie Feed.